Better Urban Infrastructure – A Freight Plan for Perth

 A number of commentators have mentioned that regional ports should be able to take a lot more container tra c and that this would take the pressure o the growth in containers in Perth.

 There is a problem with Container Ports – they need to be exporting and importing so that con- tainers don’t just stack up at the port.
 Only if this is roughly in balance will container logistics com- panies invest in a container terminal.
 Bulk prod- ucts like iron ore and natural gas are not good for containers.
 Roll-on and Roll-o containers are now appearing that sit on rail bogeys; they can make it possible to push containers out of a ship and onto rail tracks without needing large crane systems.
+Less cranes in the port would also mean that crane safety becomes less of an issue aswell.
 These could then be transferred to an intermodal terminal where their contents are removed and the empty containers taken by truck to Perth or elsewhere.
 This remains highly expensive, however, unless some way of using the containers for back lling can be found.

 While creating a container terminal at Bunbury may be viable, as they are able to import and export a range of products, other ports would need further economic diversi cation before their ports could expand this way.